corpusops/corpusops.bootstrap/docs/projects/usage.md

-# Modify the project deploment
+# Use and modify the project deployment
 ## <a name="variables"/> Variables registries
 - Ansible have already an incredible variables system with  default, variables, and facts but the problem there is that we lack the ability to merge them down up to a namespace, and